vx68k/libvm68k/sphinx/vm68kapi.rst

       Constructs a :cpp:class:`byte` object with an initial value.

+   .. cpp:function:: void swap(byte &other) noexcept

+      This function swaps the value of the object with another one.

 .. cpp:function:: bool operator ==(byte x, byte y) noexcept
 .. cpp:function:: bool operator !=(byte x, byte y) noexcept